alkacon/opencms-docker/README.md

 Since the image is available on Docker Hub, you do not need to build it yourself.
 If you want to build it anyway, here's how to do it:

-* via docker-compose: Go to the repository's main folder and type `docker-compose build opencms`.
+Go to the repository's main folder and type `docker-compose build opencms`.
-* via plain docker: Navigate to the directory `image`, where the Dockerfile is located, and execute `docker build -t alkacon/opencms-docker:13.0 .`.

 ## LICENCE